lly00412/SceneSplat/README.md

 ```
 If `weight` is set but not `resume`, the training will start from the checkpoint but not resume the training process, i.e., the epoch and scheduler will be reset.

+### Evaluation during training

-**Evaluation during training.** Evaluation is run after every epoch on the specified `val` data.
+Evaluation is run after every epoch on the specified `val` data.
 To speed up the process, evaluation is performed on Gaussians after grid sampling.
 Note that the evaluation always happens at the original dataset label locations and that neighboring voting is enabled.
 The best checkpoint is picked by the foreground mIoU metric.
 The following parameters are set for the evaluator:

 ```python
 class_names='/path/to/class_names.txt',